Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

 Algorithm {\sc BetterVC} is more complex.
 It is based on a parameterized $\tO(1.33^k)$ algorithm for Vertex Cover presented in \cite{Nied06}. {\sc BetterVC} achieves the best running times for approximation ratios smaller than $1.4$.
 This algorithm shows that applying randomization in a sophisticated branching algorithm can result in an excellent tradeoff between approximation and time complexity for approximation ratios approaching $1$.

-\comment{ For every $1< \alpha < 2$ our analysis guarantees a running time of the form $\tO\left( (c_{\alpha} + \eps)^k \right)$ for every $\eps>0$, that is a running time arbitrarily close to $\tO(c_\alpha^k)$.
-For comparison, in \cite{BF13} Brankovic and Fernau presented algorithm with run time $\tO(b_\alpha^k)$ for some values of $\alpha$.
-In the following table we show the value of $c_{\alpha}$ for several values of $\alpha$ along with the value of $b_{\alpha}$ for comparison.
-The values of $\alpha$ were chosen according to match the results of \cite{BF13}. } The table below compares the running time of the best algorithm presented in this paper for a given approximation ratio to the previous best results due to Brankovic and Fernau \cite{BF13}.
+The table below compares the running time of the best algorithm presented in this paper for a given approximation ratio to the previous best results due to Brankovic and Fernau \cite{BF13}.
 A value of $c$ for ratio $\alpha$ means that the respective algorithm yields an $\alpha$-approximation with running time $\tO(c^k)$.
 The set of values selected for $\alpha$ matches the set of approximation ratios listed in~\cite{BF13}.
+The running times presented in this paper are always rounded up.